 The answer is a little more complex than a single digit.
 For starters, everybody reacts differently to dietary supplements.
-Your teenage son may experience an immediate reduction in post-workout muscle soreness after adding collagen powder to his protein shake.
-Meanwhile, your aunt in her fifties may only feel her joint pain lessening after supplementing with collagen peptides for a few months.
+People hitting the gym may experience an immediate reduction in post-workout muscle soreness after adding collagen powder to their protein shakes.
+Meanwhile, people aged fifty and above may only feel their joint pain lessening after supplementing with collagen peptides for a few months.

 As you can see, how soon your collagen supplement will work is also highly dependent on the specific health benefit you’re using it for.
 We’ll take a look at how long it takes for collagen to work according to its various benefits, and why too much collagen won't speed up the journey.

 How Long Does It Take for Collagen to Work On Joints?